k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services_and_graphit/17_Graphit/images/44_graphit_with_parameters.PNG)

-## How Do I Configure Parameters When Invoking Graphit From a Web Service
+## How Do I Configure Parameters When Invoking Graphit From a Web Service?
 A Graphit file can be invoked directly or be wrapped by a WS.
 When wrapped by a WS, the WS sends the parameters to Graphit which then parses them accordingly when generating the XML, JSON or CSV documents.
 The input parameters for the Graphit file can be populated by a parameter name or by a map object.

 Example: